Work and vote like your life

 THE PROBABILITY BROACH: THE GRAPHIC NOVEL (BigHeadPress.com, 2004)

-L. Neil Smith's first book, adapted as a 180-page, full color graphic novel, visually realized brilliantly by Scott Bieser.
+L. Neil Smith's first book, adapted by him as a 180-page, full color graphic novel, visually realized brilliantly by Scott Bieser.
 Also a Prometheus Award-winning webcomic available at www.BigHeadPress.com or Amazon.com

 ROSWELL, TEXAS (BigHeadPress.com., 2008)